AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 >[!TIP]
 >
 >To add a store view to the site base URL, you do not have to create multiple directories.
-See [Add the store code to the base URL][addstorecode] in the _Configuration Guide_.
+See [Add the store code to the base URL](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/multi-sites/ms-admin.html) in the _Configuration Guide_.

 ## Add New Domains